Construction contractor consulting his accountant on a construction site in Quebec

 Construction vehicles

-Materials and Subcontracting
+Materials and subcontracting

-Travel expenses and remote job sites
+Travel expenses and remote construction sites

 Safety equipment

-How much does a construction accountant cost in Quebec?
+How much does a construction accountant cost in Quebec

-Service Price range Frequency
+Service Price Range Frequency

-CCQ Payroll Management $50 to $150 per employee Per month
+CCQ payroll management $50 to $150 per employee Per month

 Bookkeeping $200 to $800 Per month

-Tax Returns (Q2/2017) $1,500 to $3,500 Per year
+Tax Returns (T2/CO-17) $1,500 to $3,500 By year

-Project Accounting $300 to $1,000 Per month
+Project-based accounting $300 to $1,000 Per month

 CCQ Monthly Reports $100 to $300 Per month

-Tax consulting $150 to $300 per hour If necessary
+Tax Consulting $150 to $300 per hour As needed

 Good to know

-Find your construction accountant in just a few clicks
+Find your construction accountant in a few clicks

 Find my construction accountant